-Fukuda observed that the PIP Framework emerged as a solid solution to a difficult situation in a way that balanced two important and noncompeting values while satisfying the member states and other stakeholders who substantially contributed to the discussions.
+Keiji Fukuda, director and clinical professor, School of Public Health, The University of Hong Kong, observed that the PIP Framework emerged as a solid solution to a difficult situation in a way that balanced two important and noncompeting values while satisfying the member states and other stakeholders who substantially contributed to the discussions.
 He said the PIP Framework is unique because "it goes beyond merely stating principles to actually acting on it.
 I think that is why, for so many people, the PIP Framework remains a touchstone about what we should be aspiring to."
 The importance of achieving a collective global benefit as well as fairness and equity for individual parties, he reflected, will need to be struck in order to facilitate future multilateral global cooperation related to pandemics and other global health issues.
 However, he cautioned that although developing the PIP Framework was a great achievement, time does not stand still; other global frameworks and technologies are being developed and therefore necessitate discussions to negotiate how they fit with each other and to identify how they impact day-to-day work on preparedness.
 The loss of the PIP Framework would be a major step backward, he argued, because its implementation has improved the availability of vaccines and antivirals, garnered some continuous funding, and helped countries develop needed structures to support surveillance and other public health necessities.